open-telemetry/opentelemetry-collector-contrib/receiver/netflowreceiver/README.md

 ## Getting started

-By default the receiver will listen for ipfix and netflow on port `2055` and sflow on port `6343`.
+By default the receiver will listen for ipfix and netflow on port `2055`.
 The receiver can be configured to listen on different ports and protocols.

 Example configuration: